amartinsec/BadBird-C2/README.md

 - Each response when triggering a token must have an encoded length of less than 7000 characters.
 - A token can only be triggered less than 50 times.

-BadBird C2 abides by these limitations by splitting the response into chunks and having the C2 Server reassemble.
+BadBird C2 abides by these limitations by splitting large responses into chunks and having the C2 Server reassemble.
 If the amount of alerts gets too high or a response has to be chunked, the C2 Server will request a new token and facilitate with the implant.